markjamesm/BaseballSharp/docfx/articles/intro.md

 using BaseballSharp;
 ```

-Currently, the [MlbApi class](https://markjames.dev/Baseball-Sharp/api/index.html) contains all the endpoint functionality.

-You can also see examples of how to use the endpoint functions in the MLBSharpCli [Program.cs file](https://github.com/markjamesm/Baseball-Sharp/blob/master/MLBSharpCli/Program.cs).

 ## Endpoints

-Endpoints are limited at the moment, but will be expanding as the library is in active development.
-The [Api Documentation](https://markjames.dev/Baseball-Sharp/api/index.html) section contains the most up to date endpoints reference.
+- Visit the [API Documentation page](https://markjames.dev/Baseball-Sharp/api/index.html) for the most up-to-date endpoint and model documentation.

+- You can also see examples of how to use the endpoint functions in the MLBSharpCli [Program.cs file](https://github.com/markjamesm/Baseball-Sharp/blob/master/MLBSharpCli/Program.cs) example app.

+Endpoints include (but are not limited to) the following:

 #### ```Schedule(string date)```